Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 Next transmission MTU is 242 bytes, no FOpts.
-All 8 remaining tiles are transmitted, last tile is only 2 bytes + 5 bits.
+All 8 remaining tiles are transmitted, the last tile is only 2 bytes + 5 bits.
 Padding is added for the remaining 3 bits.

 | LoRaWAN Header    | LoRaWAN payload (39 bytes)                      |